Fairfax Criminal Defense Lawyer

-Dischley Law, PLLC is dedicated to providing high-caliber legal counsel backed by extensive experience in state and federal criminal cases.
+Dischley Law, PLLC is well-known and respected in Fairfax Courts.
+Dischley Law, PLLC is dedicated to providing high-caliber legal counsel backed by extensive experience in Fairfax criminal cases.
 Our team understands what is at stake in your case and works tirelessly to investigate your circumstances and find a solution.
 We do not offer copy-and-paste legal strategies.
 Dischley Law, PLLC provides clients with creative strategies based on our experience as defenders and former prosecutors.
 When you entrust your criminal case to us, you can rest assured that it is in good hands.

 - Class 2: If convicted, a person could face up to six months in jail and fines of no more than $1,000.